 - White = green, blue or orange eyes (Blue eyes at birth but may change to green or orange, or stay blue)

-Inflammation of the eye, usually caused by trauma, bacteria, viral diseases, tumors, diabetes and high blood pressure.
-Symptoms can include redness of the eye and squinting.
+Inflammation of the eye, usually caused by trauma, bacteria, viral diseases, tumors, diabetes, and high blood pressure.
+Symptoms can include squint and redness of the eye.

 Portosystemic Liver Shunt

 This can be inherited at birth or acquired later in adulthood.
 It results in an abnormal flow of blood to and within the liver.
-Symptoms can include vomiting, and loss of weight.
+Symptoms can include vomiting and loss of weight.
 The treatment for this condition is usually surgery.
-Portosystemic liver shunt can lead to hepatic encephalopathy, in which the function of the brain cells can no longer function properly causing seizures, drooling and tremors.

 British Blue cats are one of the most adorable cats around in my opinion.
 As mentioned earlier, eye color has no effect on their personality, it’s truly just a preference.
 Hopefully, you’ve found this article informative, and it relieves any concerns you may have had.